xboxhacker/marlin_pa_tool/README.md

 - Python 3.x
 - Tkinter (usually included with Python)
-- No additional external libraries required
+- No additional external libraries are required

 ## Installation